Excluded by Noindex Tag

 Website discouraged from search engine visibility in WordPress settings

-Quite often, this setting of discouraging websites from search engine visibility is available in most CMS (Content Management System).
+This setting of discouraging websites from search engine visibility is available in most CMS (Content Management System).

 Above, we have attached the settings of WordPress.